score-spec/docs/content/en/docs/concepts/environment-configuration.md

 ## Overview

 The Score Specification is defined in an environment-agnostic way, meaning it can be combined with environment-specific values to run Workloads in the target environment.
-For example: Your Score spec might specify a parameterised database connection string such as `postgres://${postgres.userna me}:postgres.password}@${postgres.host}:${postgres.port}/${postgres.name}` which is resolved in each environment the Workload is deployed to by injecting the according credentials.
+For example: Your Score spec might specify a parameterised database connection string such as `postgres://${postgres.userna me}:postgres.password}@${postgres.host}:${postgres.port}/${postgres.name}` which is resolved in each environment the Workload is deployed to, by injecting the according credentials.

 ### Use case